 Submission Fees: None.

-• Applicant must be a screenwriter and/or writer/director of at least 2 short films that have screened in international film festivals.
+• Applicant must be a screenwriter and/or writer/director of at least 1 short film that has been screened in international film festivals.

 • Applicant must be of Southeast Asian nationality, origin or residence.